Business Owner - Tim Hortons 2130/3737/9710

 As a couple they strive to be an employer of choice and are Award-Winning Business Owners – They received the President’s Award of Excellence (local Chamber of Commerce) in October of 2012.

-This past December, Barb and her husband Gordon won the Premier’s Council Award for Employment Excellence with Provincial Recognition.
+Barb and her husband Gordon won the Premier’s Council Award for Employment Excellence with Provincial Recognition.
 They have demonstrated outstanding achievement and leadership in making positive changes that create inclusive, barrier-free communities where persons with disabilities can fully participate.

 Barb and Gord also won the DMI Henry Fuller Davis Award of Selflessness.